© The Association of Anaesthetists of Great Britain and Ireland

 Short title of up to 60 characters suitable for a running header

-No heading is required for this section.
 The Introduction should give a concise account of the subject’s background.
 Previously published work should only be quoted if it has a direct bearing on the present study.
 The Introduction should clearly and explicitly state the aims of the project.

 A statement confirming Local Research Ethics Committee approval and written informed consent should be at the beginning of this section (see Ethical Considerations, below).

 Express results as mean (SD), median (IQR [range]) or number (proportion) as appropriate.
 Results (including actual p values) must be presented for all measurements detailed in the Methods section, and in the same order.
-Results should not be repeated unnecessarily – for example if a graph is used, do not also present the same information in the text or in a Table.
+Results should not be repeated unnecessarily.
+For example, if a graph is used, do not also present the same information in the text or in a Table.
 Results should not be given to an unwarranted number of decimal places and 95% confidence intervals should be used where possible (see Statistics, below).

 The Discussion should not merely recapitulate the results but should present their interpretation against a background of existing knowledge.
 Any conclusions must be warranted by the results.
 In general, avoid a paragraph headed ‘Conclusions’ that merely repeats a summary of the results.
 Also avoid ending with ‘further work is needed’ (it almost always is) unless you have specific areas of research to suggest.

 The authors should acknowledge those who have made substantial contributions to the study or preparation of the manuscript but whose contributions do not fulfil the requirements for authorship (see above).
 For Case Reports, a statement ‘Published with the written consent of the patient(s)’ should be included.
+The trial registration site and number should be included in this section.

 A statement should be made at the end of all manuscripts, stating any funding obtained and any potential competing interests.
 For example: ‘No external funding and no competing interests declared’ or ‘Funded by the XXXX Association, grant no. yyyy.
-Author AB has received payments from ZZZZ Ltd for consultancy work’ etc as appropriate.
+Author AB has received payments from ZZZZ Ltd for consultancy work’, etc. as appropriate.

 Information or data not directly a result of the study but necessary for the reader to understand the manuscript should be included as an Appendix.
 Examples might include copies of questionnaires used, recognised mathematical processes used to generate results or previously published and validated classification systems.
 All should be appropriately referenced and the authors must obtain permission from the copyright holders if the contents have been previously published.